 Assessing Your Home for Allergen Sources

-2. Tools That Came to My Rescue
+2. Tools to Detect Allergens

 Daily Check-In: Walk through one room in your house today.
 What do you notice?
 Are there areas you could clean or declutter to reduce dust and allergens?